 By May 2018, we loaded up a 40 ft. shipping container headed to Liberia filled with educational supplies and everything we needed to start a strings music program in Liberia.
 We were able to send 74 instruments, 26 music stands, 6 boxes of music, extra strings, bows, and accessories, as well as the large flat screen television for distance learning.
 We then shipped the precious cargo across the Atlantic Ocean.

 The shipping container arrived in Monrovia, Liberia the end of July.
 However, it stayed in the port for the next 3 months, because the Revenue authority had never encountered these items being shipped to their country for education.
 Letters were sent, and meetings took place with the Ministry of Education to prove this was indeed an educational project.

 November 1, 2018, the trip to Liberia to officially launch the Liberian Youth Orchestra began from Detroit, Michigan.

 Julie McGhee spent 6 weeks in Liberia getting the program up and running.
 The LYO officially launched at a Ribbon Cutting Ceremony held on November 12, 2018 at the Heart of Grace School, where Vice President Jewel Howard-Taylor was the guest of honor.
-Over the course of the following months, students have learned how to play their instruments, how to read music, how to play as an ensemble, how to engage in a Distance Learning teaching platform, and they have an unparalleled work ethic.
-The journey has been filled with unbelievable experiences, extraordinary people, unimaginable surprises, unexpected opportunities, and unwavering dedication.
-The LYO currently has 34 students.
-We are currently working towards a national concert to be held on July 6th.
+Over the course of the following months, students learned how to play their instruments, how to read music, how to play as an ensemble, how to engage in a Distance Learning teaching platform, and they have an unparalleled work ethic.
+The journey has been filled with unbelievable experiences, extraordinary people, unimaginable surprises, unexpected opportunities, and, unwavering dedication.